apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 If you need to recreate or upgrade the runtime environment, do so in a controlled way with visibility into changed dependencies:

-* Do not modify container images when running pipelines are still using them.
+* Do not modify container images when they are in use by running pipelines.

 * Avoid using the tag `:latest` with your custom images.
 Tag your builds with a date or a unique identifier.
 If something goes wrong, using this type of tag might make it possible to revert the pipeline execution to a previously known working configuration and allow for an inspection of changes.